Coordinate Reference System Management

 Setting the CRS

 Use the rio.write_crs method to set the CRS on your xarray.Dataset or xarray.DataArray.
-This modifies the xarray.Dataset or xarray.DataArray and sets the CRS in a CF compliant manner.
+This modifies the xarray.Dataset or xarray.DataArray and sets the CRS using the configured convention (default: CF).

-Note: It is recommended to use rio.write_crs() if you want the CRS to persist on the Dataset/DataArray and to write the CRS CF compliant metadata.
-Calling only rio.set_crs() CRS storage method is lossy and will not modify the Dataset/DataArray metadata.
+Note: It is recommended to use rio.write_crs() if you want the CRS to persist on the Dataset/DataArray and to write convention-compliant metadata.
+Calling only rio.set_crs() is lossy and will not modify the Dataset/DataArray metadata.

 [6]: